Drive-Trust-Alliance/sedutil/Common/ReadMe.txt

 ***** Warning  ****** IF YOU ARE UNSURE OF WHAT YOU ARE DOING THEN
 ***** Warning  ****** *PLEASE* GET SOME HELP USING THIS PROGRAM.
                                ***** Warning  ******
-msed - Manage Self Encrypting Drives

-This program and it's (tbd) accompanying Pre-Boot Authorization image allow you to enable the locking in SED's that comply with the TCG OPAL 2.00 standard.

 You must be administrator/root to run this program